At St Michael’s we take internet safety very seriously. We educate our children to stay safe and happy when online.

 If you are worried about anything on the computer or internet make sure you speak to your parents or any adult in school.

-Mrs Bowes and Mrs Howe are in charge of Safeguarding in school.
+Mrs Bowes and Miss Ashton are in charge of Safeguarding in school.

 How To Report Abuse